pravinpawar3/MLOps_Dashboard/README.md

     - **Batch Jobs**: Schedule batch jobs to process ECG files in groups rather than individually, significantly reducing processing time and resource usage.
 This can include transforming data, extracting features, and preparing datasets for machine learning models.

-    - **Scalability**: Batch processing will allow for horizontal scaling by adding more workers to handle increased loads, ensuring that the system can scale out as more ECGs are ingested.
+    - **Scalability**: Batch processing will allow for horizontal scaling by adding more workers to handle increased loads, ensuring that the system can scale out as more datasets are ingested.

     ---